kpundt93/capstone/README.md

 - If you receive errors in the terminal, try running `npm install` again, sometimes npm can be finicky
 - Then run the command `npm run start` to start the project server and view the application (use ctrl + c to exit the server in the terminal)
 - Open the project with the code editor of your choice

+## Future Plans
+- Allow users to upload images to their recipes
+- Implement OAuth for easy account creation and login
+- Allow users to scale their recipes
+- Add more search filters as well as a search bar

+## Known Bugs
+- Currently users cannot directly edit their ingredients.
+If you need to edit an ingredient, unfortunatley you will need to delete the recipe and start over.

 ## Component Diagram
 ![Component Diagram](component-diagram.drawio.png)